RayLabz/Firestorm/firestorm_flutter/README.md

 If you find a bug or have a feature request, [please report it on our GitHub repository](https://github.com/RayLabz/Firestorm/issues).

+View the [change log](CHANGELOG.md) for the latest updates and changes to Firestorm.

 ## License

 Firestorm is open-source and is released under the Apache 2.0 License.
 See the [LICENSE](../LICENSE) file for more information.